 By cultivating arbitrary moral standards, religion has often led to the discrimination or scapegoating of large parts of the population.
 This is why, in many countries, women are treated as second-class citizens, homosexuals fear for their lives, and atheists face widespread prejudice.

 Religion often leads to atrocities

 Some of the most violent crimes in human history have been motivated by religious fanaticism.
 From the Crusades and the Holy Inquisition to the September 11th attacks, religion can often fuel violence, war, and massacres.
+Let’s not forget the Taliban’s religious extremism, which has put a nation of women at risk and in danger throughout Afghanistan (Malala being the exception).
 Indeed, psychological studies show that people are more likely to justify acts of violence and aggression when they are provided with a religious justification.